Periocular Embedding Learning with Consistent Knowledge Distillation from Face: Introduction

 \section{Introduction}

-\IEEEPARstart{B}{iometrics} is the physiological or behavioral unique characteristic of individuals such as fingerprint, face, iris, retina, etc. Apart from the universally accepted fingerprint, biometric systems exploiting ocular traits, including iris and retina, have also accomplished a significant breakthrough in the past decades.
+Biometrics is the physiological or behavioral unique characteristic of individuals such as fingerprint, face, iris, retina, etc. Besides the universally accepted fingerprint, biometric systems exploiting ocular traits, including the iris and retina, have also accomplished a significant breakthrough in the past decades.
 Recently, periocular-based biometrics, or peripheral area of ocular, encapsulating eyebrow, eyelid, eyelash, eye shape, tear duct, and skin texture, captures many unique features.
 Due to this, it has gained increasing attention as substitutional biometrics to face \cite{nigam2015ocular,rattani2017ocular,alonso2016survey}.
+Also, as a face component, it can be utilized compositionally for recognition in heterogeneous face domains such as sketch recognition \cite{liu2018composite, liu2020coupled, liu2021iterative}.

-The periocular biometrics can be a valuable alternative to face for identity recognition, particularly when the facial features are not fully available due to occlusion, makeup, and plastic surgery \cite{alonso2016survey}.
-Under unconstrained environments, facial parts complementing to periocular may likely involve attributes highly irrelevant to the individual identity traits.
-Moreover, due to the outbreak of the COVID-19 pandemic, individuals need to wear masks in both in-door and out-door environments.
+Periocular biometrics can be a valuable alternative to face for identity recognition, mainly when the facial features are not fully available due to occlusion, makeup, and plastic surgery \cite{alonso2016survey}.
+Under unconstrained environments, facial parts complementing periocular may likely involve attributes highly irrelevant to the individual identity traits.
+Moreover, due to the outbreak of the COVID-19 pandemic, individuals wearing masks are common, and masked face recognition started receiving attention \cite{huber2021mask}.
 These conditions strongly motivate an identity recognition system based solely on periocular biometric images.

-The primary reason for the feasibility of using sole periocular biometrics for identity recognition is that the periocular region of a face contains meaningful details strongly correspondent to individual identity traits.
-Moreover, given a face dataset, a large-scale of periocular images are easily acquired by cropping the periocular region from face images with respect to the detected facial landmarks \cite{sun2013deep}.
+The primary reason for the feasibility of using sole periocular biometrics for identity recognition is that the periocular region of a face contains meaningful details strongly corresponding to individual identity traits.
+Moreover, given a face dataset, a large-scale of periocular images is easily acquired by cropping the periocular region from face images with respect to the detected facial landmarks \cite{sun2013deep}.